Skorpion96/unisoc-su/README.md

 CVEs that inspired this method: CVE-2022-47339 (cmd_services), CVE-2025-31710 (engineermode system shell)

 Here are provided three scripts for unisoc-su, one without tutorial: unisoc-su.sh, one that guides to enter the root shell with system shell only (this method is easier, works offline and without shizuku/adb): unisoc-su-syshell-only-tut.sh, the last one guides to enter the root shell using shizuku/adb, only used to run the setprop part: unisoc-su-adb-shizuku-tut.sh, source the one you like from the system shell, the blank one requires you to do everything manually, for 32 bit phones use unisoc-su-armv7l.sh (manual setup).
+For the system shell i added a script to add to PATH the sammy.systools lib directory on shells/tools folder, you can source it from /sdcard or any dir accessible by engineermode, note the script works also from adb shell/shizuku.

 The exploit works up to Android 13 as on later versions unisoc removed the sharedUserId tag from the EngineerMode app and so now it's a normal user app, this makes selinux deny execution of the cli-pie on android 14 and on Android 15.